Greg Stimac

-Greg Stimac (born 1976) is an American artist who lives and works in California.
+Grga Štimac, formally Greg Stimac (born 1976) is an American artist who lives and works in New Mexico.
 His work is held in the collections of the Museum of Contemporary Photography and Museum of Contemporary Art, Chicago.

 Education and background

-Greg Stimac was born a first generation Croatian-American in Euclid, Ohio.
+Grga Štimac was born a first-generation Croatian-American in Euclid, Ohio.

 His interest in photography matured in Linda, California, while attending Yuba Community College (1997–2002) where he practiced traditional darkroom processes.

 In 2002, his work was included in the Crocker-Kingsley: California's Biennial at the Crocker Art Museum, (Sacramento, California) juried by artist Gladys Nilsson.

-He relocated to Chicago to finish his undergraduate education at Columbia College (2003–2005) and found employment at both the Museum of Contemporary Photography and the Croatian Ethnic Institute.
+He relocated to Chicago to finish his undergraduate education at Columbia College Chicago (2003–2005) and found employment at both the Museum of Contemporary Photography and the Croatian Ethnic Institute.